 But contrary to popular belief, most snakes are not venomous.
 Moreover, snakes will usually bite other organisms only in the following two situations: either it wants to eat the animal, or it believes the animal poses a threat to it.
 Since snakes cannot tear their prey into smaller pieces, as many other predators can, there is no point for a snake to attack an animal that is too large for it to swallow, since this could result in bodily injury or death to itself.
-Hence, provided humans don’t disturb or alarm snakes, such as by behaving in a threatening manner, there is little likelihood that they will be bitten by one.
+Hence, provided humans keep their distance from snakes and don’t disturb or alarm them, such as by behaving in a threatening manner, there is little likelihood that they will be bitten by one.

-Although it was certainly not his fault, the long shadow cast by Euclid has caused – by confusing people’s brains – significant harm in numerous areas of human knowledge, for his book, The Elements, provided a precise, deductive, logical model that has been foolishly imitated and applied by many individuals who have not understood the very limited range of its applicability, which is the domain of mathematics, and those few sciences where mathematics has aided their practitioners in discovering truths about the world we live in.
+Although it was certainly not his fault, the long shadow cast by Euclid has caused significant harm in numerous areas of human knowledge by confusing people’s brains, for his book, The Elements, provided a precise, deductive, logical model that has been unwisely imitated and applied by many individuals who have not understood the very limited range of its applicability, which is the domain of mathematics, and those few sciences where mathematics has aided their practitioners in discovering truths about the world we live in.
 This is only one of countless examples of how our innate human tendency to imitate can beget harmful results.

 Just as mortality is a bad example in that there are very few things that are like mortality in the world we live in, Newtonian mechanics has been a bad model for other sciences to imitate, notably biology and economics, since these two disciplines have a fundamentally different structure and methodology from physics.
-And even the discovery of quantum indeterminacy and the fact that Newtonian mechanics is not valid at the atomic and subatomic levels was not sufficient to discourage other scientists and truth-seekers from continuing to imitate this physics model, whose chief feature is rigid, precise, unvarying determinism.
+And even the discovery of quantum indeterminacy, which means that Newtonian mechanics is not valid at the atomic and subatomic levels, was not sufficient to discourage other scientists and truth-seekers from continuing to imitate the Newtonian physics model, whose chief feature is rigid, precise, and unvarying determinism.
 For, like a chicken that continues to run around after its head has been chopped off, the model of classical mechanics continues to influence the goals, objectives, and standards of those who labour in other fields of human knowledge.

 Inherent in Socrates’ and Plato’s silly practice of trying to define words precisely is the assumption that all the things that are denoted by the same word share some common properties.
 In other words, the assumption of universality is implicit in the common practice of trying to define words precisely.
 This explains why there is sometimes so much disagreement and controversy about the way a word is defined, for in its definition is implicit the debate about a major premise of the sort, “All (this) are (that), or all members of this category of objects possess a particular quality or behavioural tendency.”